 |Description||This function solves the system MA * X = B of simultaneous linear equations, using LU decomposition.
 It works well in all cases where there is one unique solution.
 If successful, it returns FALSE (0).

-Alternatively, you might switch to MF_safeSolve or MF_solveBySVD.
+As an often preferrable alternative to pivot editing, you might switch to MF_safeSolve or MF_solveBySVD.